 *First-Year Retention Rates of First-Time Undergraduate Students by Cohort

-This table shows students retained Fall to Fall for the last ten years, with the latest data available on the percentage of the cohort who returned in the Fall 2015 semester.
-It is noteworthy that the first-year retention rates of both public relations and advertising majors exceeded the University’s retention rate of 86.3%.
-Not too far behind, 85% of first-year majors in both journalism and 86% of telecommunication and film majors returned for a second year.
+This table shows students retained Fall to Fall for the last ten years, with the latest data available on the percentage of the cohort who returned in the Fall 2016 semester.
+It is noteworthy that in 2016, 89.2 % of advertising majors were retained from their first year, exceeding the University’s retention rate of 87.1%.
+Not too far behind, 85% of first-year majors in both public relations and telecommunication and film majors returned for a second year.

 Six-Year Graduation Rates of First-Time Undergraduate Students by Cohort

 The University’s six-year graduation rate among students who entered the University of Alabama in 2011 was at 67.9%, slightly lower than in 2010.
 It’s particularly noteworthy that of the students entering in 2011 majoring in public relations and telecommunication and film, about three-fourths graduated in six years.